Llenar70/allye-doc/DID.md

 The input data is expected to contain the following information:

 *   **Treatment Variable**:
-    *   A variable indicating which individuals assigned to the treatment group and which did not (control group).
+    *   A variable indicating which observations are treated vs. control.
-    *   **Must be a binary (two-category) Discrete Variable.** Within the widget, you will select which value represents the control group (encoded as 0 for analysis).
+    *   Should be a Discrete variable (can be multi-category).
+In the widget you select the control group value; all other values are treated (encoded as 1).
+A strict binary variable is not required.
 *   **Outcome Variable**:
     *   The variable for which you want to evaluate the effect of the intervention (e.g., sales, scores, symptom severity).
     *   Can be a numerical (Continuous Variable) or discrete (Discrete Variable).